Petition for Candidacy | Comprehensive Examination

-Comprehensive examinations must be completed and grades submitted before a student will be allowed to graduate or participate in Commencement.
+Comprehensive examinations must be completed and grades submitted before a student will be allowed to graduate.

-Dissertations for education and theses for dance are now electronically submitted.
-Once the dissertation or the thesis has been approved and signed by the dissertation chair or the thesis director and the committee members, please make an appointment with a reference librarian to electronically upload them.
+Dissertations and these are now electronically submitted.
+Once the dissertation or thesis has been approved and signed by the dissertation chair or the thesis director and the committee members, please make an appointment with a reference librarian or attend an upload group session to electronically upload them.
 Reference librarians can be reached at 510.430.2385 or firstname.lastname@example.org.
-The provost will sign dissertations and theses at the library.
+Please bring your fully signed (except by the Provost) coversheets.
+The Provost will sign dissertations and theses at the library.

 For all other theses, two copies of the approved thesis must be filed with the library approximately one week prior to the end of instruction for the term in which the student intends to graduate.
 Refer to the Academic Calendar for deadlines.
 These approved copies must be signed by the thesis director or dissertation chair and the committee members.
 The provost will sign theses at the library.

-A nonrefundable $45 Thesis Binding Fee will be charged to the students’ Banner records when the student submits a Petition for Candidacy form.
+A nonrefundable $45 Thesis Binding Fee will be charged to the students’ account.

 If the type B thesis (a creative work in the fine arts, interdisciplinary computer science, or creative writing) is of such a nature that it cannot be duplicated, the original work will become the property of the College and will be deposited in the library.
 If the creator of a type B thesis intends to copyright the thesis, the College retains a nonexclusive copyright interest.

-No student will be permitted to graduate or participate in the Commencement ceremony until the thesis or dissertation is turned in and a passing grade for the thesis submitted.
+No student will be permitted to graduate until the thesis or dissertation is turned in and a passing grade for the thesis submitted.
 Doctoral dissertations must be successfully defended in order for doctoral candidates to be eligible to participate in the Commencement ceremony.